 Church of Scientology Troop 313 Helps Scouts Reach New Heights with Climbing Merit Badge Class

-On Saturday 24th November the Scouts Troop 313 chartered by the Church of Scientology Flag Service Organization will host the climbing Merit Badge class at Vertical Venture in St. Petersburg.

-CLEARWATER, FLORIDA, UNITED STATES, October 10, 2019 /EINPresswire.com/ -- On Saturday 24th November the Scouts Troop 313 chartered by the Church of Scientology Flag Service Organization will gather a couple hundred Scouts at St. Petersburg Vertical Ventures for an epic Merit Badge Class.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+10, 2019 (GLOBE NEWSWIRE) -- On Saturday 24th November the Scouts Troop 313 chartered by the Church of Scientology Flag Service Organization will gather a couple hundred Scouts at St. Petersburg Vertical Ventures for an epic Merit Badge Class.
 The class costs $20 and Scouts from all troops are welcome to join the class.

 “Climbing is fun and several boys in the troop wanted that Merit Badge,” said Aiden Eisenman, Senior Patrol Leader for Troop 313.
 “It is a fun one to learn about and work on together.
 We are expecting boys from different troops to join us - we’re all looking forward to a fun day of climbing!”